 Ohio Employee Assistance Program

-The Ohio Employee Assistance Program is an intake, information, counseling referral and support service for state employees and their family members.
+The Ohio Employee Assistance Program (OEAP) is an intake, information, counseling referral and support service for state employees and their family members.
 OEAP is designed to help employees, managers and agencies meet the many life challenges while remaining healthy, engaged and productive.
 For instance, OEAP can assist employees in coping with personal problems such as family and parenting issues, alcohol, substance use and emotional concerns (e.g., anxiety, anger, grief or depression), as well as provide referral information when an employee may be experiencing legal and financial difficulties.
 Personal problems can affect your health and well-being as well as your job performance.
 OEAP is available to assist in resolving these problems.
 Unresolved problems could result in health problems, family disruption, job loss or even death.

 OEAP also assist managers and supervisors, unions and veterans with various services and support resources.

 Making the Initial Contact